Kuantan: Demographics

 Kuantan's population was approximately 427,515 in 2010 which was composed of 78.5% Malay, 17.9% Chinese, 3.3% Indian and 0.3% other races.
 The following is based on Department of Statistics Malaysia 2010 census.

 By 2019, its population had grown to 529,600.

 Economy

 One of its major economic activities is tourism.
 Domestically, it is famous for the production of handicrafts, batik, keropok (dried fish crackers) and salted fish.
 Kuantan serves as the administrative and commercial capital of Pahang.
 Trade and commerce are important in the economy of the town.
-The timber industry, ice cream and the fishing industry also play major roles in the local economy.

 There are petrochemical industries, mostly in Gebeng, an industrial area about 25 km north of Kuantan.
 Among the major companies operating in Kuantan are BASF PETRONAS Chemicals, MTBE/Polypropylene (M) Sdn Bhd, BP Chemicals, MTBE, Flexsys, Bredero Shaw, Eastman Chemical, Kaneka, Polyplastics, Mieco, KNM, JiKang, W.R.
 Grace, Cryovac, Wasco Pipeline Coatings, AMC, etc.

 ECER Special Economic Zone (ECER SEZ)

 Kuantan is being identified as a Special Economic Zone (SEZ).
 The launch of SEZ in 2009 by Prime Minister Najib Tun Razak is one of the first of its kind in Malaysia.
 The SEZ is located inside East Coast Economic Region (ECER) of Greater Kuantan which stretches from the district of Kertih, Terengganu to the district of Pekan, Pahang.
 It is now one of the largest SEZs in Asia, covering 390,000 hectares.
 ECER SEZ serves as a catalyst to fast-track the economic development in the east coast.
 ECER SEZ aims to generate RM90 billion of investments and provide over 90,000 new jobs by 2020.
 At the centre of southeast Asia with four seaports (Kuantan Port as the main gateway) and two airports, ECER SEZ will serve good transportation link between Indochina, India and China.

 The development master plan will offer special incentives to attract investors.
 Include tax exemptions, import and export duties exemptions and 100 per cent investment tax allowance.